 While supply chains differ from one manufacturing company to the next, data still needs to be exchanged between suppliers, manufacturers, and customers.
 This is why Electronic Data Interchange (EDI) is such a critical component of modern manufacturing.
 EDI is a document exchange protocol.
-It involves a company’s entire digital infrastructure and is by and large considered the standard when it comes to purchase orders, invoices, shipment notices, and other documents frequently exchanged between trading partners.
+It involves a company’s entire digital infrastructure and is by and large considered the standard when it comes to purchasing orders, invoices, shipment notices, and other documents frequently exchanged between trading partners.
 Here are the Top 5 EDI documents for manufacturing and why you should be implementing their use in your trading partner cycle.

 EDI can be summarized as a process by which computer systems exchange business documents quickly and securely in a standard electronic format.
-Some examples of those electronic formats include those from ANSI, EDIFACT, TRADACOMS and ebXML.
+Some examples of those electronic formats include those from ANSI, EDIFACT, TRADACOMS, and ebXML.
 This is a simple definition but the concept of EDI documents for manufacturing extends from communications to design, as well.

 “While EDI is an infrastructure of a supply chain management system for QR (Quick Response) and ECR (Efficient Consumer Response), it is also a technology that supports concepts such as computer-aided design (CAD) and computer-aided acquisition and logistic support (CALS), a higher-level concept of CAD.
 EDI is based on standardization of electronic data exchange.
 There are many organizations that make rules for the standardization, such as ANSI (American National Standards Institute), EDIFACT (Electronic Document Interchange For Administration, Commerce and Transportation), CII (Center for the Informatization of Industry), EIAJ (Electronics Industries Association of Japan), and VICS (Voluntary Interindustry Commerce Standards Association).
 The rules differ depending on the types of applications for each industry that are installed on the infrastructure of EDI.”